 Master of Arts Degree Programs

-The Department of History offers three Master's programs.
+The Department of History offers four Master's programs.

 - The Master of Arts in Comparative History (1 year) is registered by the Board of Regents of the University of the State of New York (US) for and on behalf of the New York State Education Department, and is also accredited as "further professional training" ("szakirányú továbbképzés") by the Hungarian Accreditation Committee.